Student Equipment

 • Hearing Protection:

 • Healthy ears are the most important equipment for students in this major.
-Anytime they are in an environment louder than 80dB SPL they should consider wearing hearing protection.
-And they should always carry hearing protection with them.
+Anytime you are in an environment louder than 80dB SPL you should consider wearing hearing protection.
+And you should always carry hearing protection.
 Custom molded musician earplugs from an audiologist are recommended but simple foam earplugs from any pharmacy work great, and are much cheaper.
 Buy a small pouch so that you can always have a clean pair in your pocket.

 • Recommended Computer: